-The main component of the Reaction Housing System is its Exo housing unit.
-The Exo is manufactured in two, easy to assemble pieces that can be fixed as standard living, office, individual, double door, and interconnected spaces.
+The unit is manufactured in two, easy to assemble pieces that can be fixed as standard living, office, individual, double door, and interconnected spaces.

-At $5,000 per unit, the Reaction Housing System is a cost-effective emergency housing solution.
+The Reaction Housing System is a cost-effective solution at $5,000 per unit.
 Compare this Epoch Homes' $32,000 core model or the sustainable and artistic FEMA Trailer project, which requires an investment of $65,000 for a four-person rig.

 Transported in two pieces, the base (floor) and upper shell (walls and roof) simply latch together.
 Four people can move and assemble one shelter in just a few minutes.
 Tool and heavy-machinery free set-up means that an entire climate-controlled camp could be arranged in just a few hours.

 Actual layout is flexible enough to meet the demand of local landscape, culture and conditions.

 Some site configurations to consider would be standard rows, circular pods, and interconnected units.

 Pods of Exos could create a sense of community, even in the most dreadful of circumstances.